ballerina-platform/module-ballerinax-discord/ballerina/Module.md

 1. Proceed by giving the Discord Application a name and click on the terms of service.

-2. Finally complete the naming process by clicking on the `next` button
+2. Finally complete the naming process by clicking on the `next` button.

 ### Step 4: Obtain the Client ID and Client Secret